Observations over one day

-The image below shows the results of observations over a day.
-Coloured arrows that indicate horizontal wind direction are plotted against altitude or height in kilometres (up the page) and time (along the page).
-An upward pointing arrow indicates wind blowing toward the north, one pointing to the right indicates a wind blowing toward the east (as on a compass dial).
+The image below shows the results of observations over one day.
+Coloured arrows indicate horizontal wind direction.
+They are plotted against altitude or height in kilometres (up the page) and time (across the page).
+An upward pointing arrow indicates wind blowing toward the north.
+An arrow pointing to the right indicates a wind blowing toward the east (as on a compass dial).
 The lack of an arrow indicates that no data was obtained for that height and time.
 The colour of the arrow indicates the wind speed as shown in the scale bar on the right hand side.

-Wind speeds of 50m/s (180km/h) are not uncommon at these heights!
-The east-west winds (around the planet) are usually (not always) greater than the north-south winds (pole to pole).
-Although the radar measures returns from 40km to 108km, the analysis does not always yield an answer that passes various quality checks.
-The range over which we are currently able to measure winds is indicated by the presence of arrows in this image.
+Wind speeds of 50 m/s (180 km/h) are not uncommon at these heights.
+The east-west winds (around the planet) are usually greater than the north-south winds (pole to pole).
+Although the radar measures returns from 40 km to 108 km, the analysis does not always yield an answer that passes various quality checks.
+The range over which we are currently able to measure winds is indicated by the presence of arrows.
 The base height of observations usually moves downwards in the southern winter months.

 Over the seasons, the circulation of this part of the atmosphere changes significantly.
-As shown in the image below, the wind at 80km blows toward the east during the southern winter (positive zonal velocity) and toward the west (negative zonal velocity) during the summer.
+As shown in the graph below, the wind at 80 km blows toward the east during the southern winter (positive zonal velocity) and toward the west (negative zonal velocity) during the summer.
 The north-south winds are weaker but are more variable during the winter than through the summer.
 This is because wavelike motions that flow around the planet are only able to reach this height during the winter.

 The signal-to-noise ratio is an important parameter in deciding if a wind determination is possible.
 During the summer, when the sun is illuminating the sampled height range throughout the day, there is little variation in the signal-to-noise ratio.
 This is less true in winter and during periods of high solar activity.